axismaps/axis-jekyll/_posts/2016-05-12-probing-tiled-maps.md

 {% endhighlight %}

 If you use this, make sure to but your mouse interactions on `topStyle` since that's the one with the fill.

+### Wrapping up

+There's a few more steps involved here than the simpler `layer.on( "mouseover", showProbe )` that we usually do.
+However, none of the steps taken on their own are that complicated.
+If you're building a medium to large-scale application (at least one big enough to justify PostGIS and Mapnik), you probably have a lot of these functions built into your API already.
+In fact, this is much more acutely a design and UX problem.
+How do we deliver the functionality that the user is expecting, without getting them bogged down in the different data formats we're using to display the data?
+How do we design an experience that gives them access to the information without needing to understand the minutiae of mapping?

+...and those vector tiles I didn't want to talk about?
+This is all going to change in 6 months, tops.